 Congrats!
 You’ve hired a new babysitter.
 You feel like you’ve won the lottery, and you’re already dreaming of future date nights.
 You’re nervous about walking out the door that first time and leaving the sitter in charge, but you know she’s bright, fun, and more than capable.
 Your kids might not be so sure, though.
 If you’re anything like me, it can be easy to focus on emergency numbers and pantry items and forget to take time to get the kiddos settled with the new face in the house.
 My pr...Posted on May 21, 2015 at 5:00 AM

 In today's economy, many households have two working parents.
 That's where a nanny comes in.
-Hiring a nanny to care for your little one is an intimidating process.
-So here's four steps we suggest in finding the perfect nanny.
+But hiring a nanny to care for your little one can be an intimidating process.
+As a former nanny and the founder of nanny agency Olive.You.Nanny, I suggest these tips for finding the perfect nanny.

-When you’re armed with a clear understanding on how the interview process works, things can be MUCH easier.
+When you’re armed with a clear understanding of how the interview process works, things can be MUCH easier.